imlakshay08/Quiz-Game/README.md

 # Quiz-Game
-This is a basic quiz game in Java
+This is a basic Quiz Game in Java